Nikita-PV/SMA-and-3-EMA-Strategy/README.md

 ## Backtest Metrics
-For backtesting, metrics such as Value at Risk (VaR), Expected Shortfall (ES), Sharpe ratio, Rachev ratio, market beta, maximum drawdown, and cumulative returns were used.
+For backtesting, metrics such as Value at Risk (VaR), Expected Shortfall (ES), Sharpe ratio, Rachev ratio, market beta, maximum drawdown (MDD), cumulative returns and cumulative return to MDD were used.